frontEndParty/old-maps-demo/README.md

       }
 ```

-You should be able to view your app at https://localhost:5173/oldmaps/my_map.
+You should be able to view your app at https://localhost:5173/oldmaps/my_map/.

+> Note: You must add the trailing slash!

 Be sure to run a production build to make sure your map is included (this is how the GitHub pages is deployed):